Nasir-ud-Daulah: Death

 On 16 May 1857, Nasir-ud-Daulah died.
 He was buried at the Makkah Masjid mosque.
-He was succeeded by his son Afzal-ud-Daulah as the fifth Nizam of Hyderabad.
+He was succeeded by his son Afzal-ud-Daulah as the eight Nizam of Hyderabad.

 Personal life

 Nasir-ud-Daulah had two nikkah wives.
-His first wife was Dilwarunnisa Begum, the daughter of an unranked officer in his court.
+His first wife was Dilawar-un-Nisa Begum, the daughter of an unranked officer in his court.
 His second wife was the daughter of an officer of a lower rank who worked at his palace.
-He fathered two sons- one from each wife.
-Afzal-ud-Daulah, born in October 1827, was his son from Dilwarunnisa Begum.
+He fathered two sons - one from each wife.
+Afzal-ud-Daulah, born in October 1827, was his son from Dilwar-un-Nisa Begum.
 Roshan-ud-Daulah, born March 1828, was his second son and was from his second wife.

 Titular Name

 Upon ascending the throne, Nasir-ud-Daulah took the following titular name: Asaf Jah, Muzaffar-ul-Mumamlik, Nizam-ul-Mulk, Nizam-ul-Daulah, Mir Farkhunda Ali Khan Bahadur, Fateh Jung, Sipah Salar, Ayn Waffadar, Rustam-i-Dauran, Arastu-i-Zaman, Fidvi-i-Senliena, Iqtidar-i-Kishwarsitan, Muhammad Akbar Shah, Padshah-i-Ghazi.

 In English, it translates to "Asaf Jah, (equal to Asif ibn Barkhiya the minister of King Solomon), in dignity, the conqueror of dominions, the regulator of the kingdom, the administrator of the state, Mir Farkhunda Ali Khan Bahadur, the victor in battles, the leader of armies, the faithful friend, the Rustam of age, the Aristotle of present time, the slave of King Solomon who rules the realms, Muhammad Akbar Shah, the victorious king".